 Have you begun your academic career and want to know how to advance to become a leader in research?
 It is much more than publishing papers, grant funding etc. In this session, which was successfully introduced at ESGAR 2018, participants will have the opportunity to interact with a professor and obtain advices in how to start and manage a research team, how to build an academic career and advance towards seniority in research leadership.
 Delegates are encouraged to send in their questions in advance to the Central ESGAR Office - these topics will be directly addressed during the session on Thursday, June 6, 2019.

 Scientific Coordinator: M.A.
 Bali, Brussels/BE

 This is an educational pathway within the annual meeting which includes the most important topics of abdominal radiology following the chapters of the European Training Curriculum and the corresponding learning objectives.
 This pathway will cover the most fundamental and important technical aspects of abdominal imaging including standard and innovative acquisition protocol/strategies for ultrasound, CT and MR and the common and less common diseases.
-The intention is for the attendees to participate in all the workshops offered within this educational line and complete a self-assessment test online after the congress.
+The intention is for the attendees to participate in all the workshops offered within this educational line.
 The School of ESGAR will be open from Thursday, June 6 to Saturday, June 8, 2019.

 Among all submitted e-Posters, the ESGAR Programme Committee will select highlighted posters based on highest rating score and topic relevance.
 Thus, in addition to the well-established poster exhibition, poster authors could have the honour and great opportunity to present their work in a moderated poster session to an international audience.